matthewmueller/rfcs/text/0000-migrations.md

 ## Rough Commands (wording work in progress)

-- `prisma migrate` Created migration files
+- `prisma migrate generate` Create migration files

-- `prisma apply-migrations` Applies migrations in the database
+- `prisma migrate apply` Applies migrations in the database

 - `prisma apply-datamodel` Only upate the API Schema, but not the underlying database